brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 --- abstract

-This document specifies new identifiers and a challenge for the Automated Certificate Management Environment (ACME) protocol which allows validating the identity of a device using attestation.
+This document specifies new identifiers and a challenge for the Automatic Certificate Management Environment (ACME) protocol which allows validating the identity of a device using attestation.
 This document updates RFC 8555 to enable a privacy-preserving mode for the identifiers defined in this document.

 --- middle